christianbitter/reading_list/reading_list.md

 - **Statistical Inference as Severe Testing: How to Get Beyond the Statistics Wars**
 Deborah G. Mayo
+- **Freakonomics**
+Steven D. Levitt, Stephen J. Dubner
+- **To Save Everything, Click Here: Technology, Solutionism, and the Urge to Fix Problems that Don’t Exist**
+Evgeny Morozov

 <a id="pile"></a>
 ## Pile